opentx/opentx.github.io/downloads.md

 <li>Taranis X9E comes with a version derived from OpenTX 2.1</li>
 </ul>
 If you want to switch your firmware to OpenTX and keep the known behavior you should stick to those major versions.
 Besides, the Taranis Plus will not work with OpenTX versions older than 2.0.10 and Taranis X9E will not work with OpenTX versions older than 2.1.0.
+Horus and Taranis Q X7 need OpenTX 2.2.

 ## OpenTX Sound